memfault/interrupt/_posts/2019-10-08-unit-testing-basics.md

 ### Life After Unit Testing (Possibly)

-At a previous company, after scrapping most legacy code and writing new modules with 90%+ code coverage and through the use of TTD, this is what development felt like sometimes.
+At a previous company, after scrapping most legacy code and writing new modules with 90%+ code coverage and through the use of TDD, this is what development felt like sometimes.

 - You write a new file, maybe an in-flash log storage module, and it works the